Business

 - define and assess a supervisor’s role and responsibilities.

-- understand the skills necessary for effective supervision of employees.
+- explain the skills necessary for effective supervision of employees.

 - analyze and evaluate group and individual behaviors as they relate to the workplace.